ebonyash15/ebonyash15.github.io/_posts/2019-11-12-why_software_development.markdown

 Suddenly, the timing for higher education was no longer a viable excuse.
 FlatIron even offered a free online Software Eengineering Bootcamp so that I could get a feel for my compatablility with the field.
 The material was challenging but encouraging and I consumed it with a hunger as though the muses had a grip on me.

 Halfway through the bootcamp it requires applying for a program.
-I had an opprotunity before me to develop a skill set to qualify for much better paying (and mentally engaging) careers and decided to take the plunge.
+Sat upright in my dimly lit room late at night I stared at the courses available and realized that I had an opprotunity before me to develop a skill set to qualify for much better paying (and mentally engaging) careers.
+In a moment of clairty, I was perfectly aware of what a good fit software development was for me and I decided it would be a disservice to myself to not take the plunge.

 So, "why software development?"
 To increase my job satisfaction and quality of life by uncovering a lucrative manifestation for my passion of problemsolving.